 Buying or selling securities based on material, non-public information is called “insider trading.”
 Front-running is a more subtle offense.
 Instead of trading on a company’s secret information, front running is trading on an investor’s strategy – before that investor can do so.

 An important difference is that “insiders” trade on a company’s non-public information and those insiders have a duty to the company.
 Front-runners trade on an investor’s known intention or pending order.
 But to be illegal, the front-runner must have a duty to the investor.

 Front-Running is Not New

 In 1790, speculators loitering outside of the original U.S. capital building on Wall Street learned that the U.S. treasury, headed by Alexander Hamilton, intended to pay 100 cents on the dollar to any holder of revolutionary war bonds.
-Armed with this information, speculators raced to the distant colonies and bought up all the available war bonds at pennies on the dollar because they knew that that the bonds would be redeemed for full value.
+Armed with this information, speculators raced to the distant colonies and bought up all the available war bonds at pennies on the dollar because they knew that the bonds would be redeemed for full value.
 Revolutionary front-runners!

 By the early 1970s multiple stock exchanges were quoting prices on the same securities.
 The SEC noted that unscrupulous traders were taking advantage of the price differences on the various exchanges.
 They were, in fact, rushing ahead of their own customers to trade for their own benefit.
 The result was the creation of the National Market System that would eventually allow investors to see prices on all the exchanges.

 By 2005 the rules for disseminating market information were consolidated into Reg NMS – National Market System.
-Some contend that that system is now antiquated and can’t keep up with today’s automated trading.
+Some contend that system is now antiquated and can’t keep up with today’s automated trading.

 2nd Change: Dodd-Frank Whistle-Blower Rules